Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Introduction

 To tackle this issue, we first decompose hallucinations in MLRMs into two primary failure causes.
 The first is \textbf{\textit{Perceptual Bias}}~\cite{pan2024mitigating,zhao2025perceptual}, which occurs in \textit{shallow layers }when attention over visual tokens becomes diffuse and critical evidence is diluted.
 The second is \textbf{\textit{Reasoning Drift}}~\cite{becker2025stay}, which arises in \textit{deeper layers} when attention fails to preserve intermediate steps, causing conclusions to deviate from established premises.
 To address these two causes, we proceed from the premise that models may already contain attention heads with the potential to support perception and reasoning~\cite{jiang2025devils}, but in their current form, these heads do not play a dominant role~\cite{gong2024damro,zhang2024seeing}.
 Consequently, mitigating hallucinations requires identifying such heads and amplifying their contributions, so that perception and reasoning can be more effectively regulated across stages.

-In this paper, we propose a lightweight and interpretable two-step plugin: \textbf{\textit{Functional Head Identification}} and \textbf{\textit{Class-Conditioned Rescaling}}. \ding{68} The goal of \textbf{\textit{Functional Head Identification}} is to isolate heads that naturally specialize in perception or reasoning, so that they can be explicitly leveraged rather than treated uniformly.
-To this end, we materialize attention weights, compute modality-specific attention ratios, and apply depth-aware boundaries to categorize heads into perception-oriented or reasoning-oriented groups. \ding{68} The goal of \textbf{\textit{Class-Conditioned Rescaling}} is to amplify the contributions of these functional heads, thereby counteracting perceptual bias and reasoning drift without altering the underlying attention mechanism.
-This is achieved by assigning targeted multiplicative gains to the identified heads and rescaling their outputs in a structured yet minimally invasive manner.
+In this paper, we propose a lightweight and interpretable two-step plugin: \textbf{\textit{Functional Head Identification}} and \textbf{\textit{Class-Conditioned Rescaling}}. \ding{68} \textbf{\textit{Functional Head Identification}} isolates heads that naturally specialize in perception or reasoning, so that they can be explicitly leveraged rather than treated uniformly.
+To this end, we materialize attention weights, compute modality-specific attention ratios, and apply depth-aware boundaries to categorize heads into perception-oriented or reasoning-oriented groups. \ding{68} \textbf{\textit{Class-Conditioned Rescaling}} amplifies the contributions of these functional heads, thereby counteracting perceptual bias and reasoning drift without altering the underlying attention mechanism.
+This is achieved by assigning targeted multiplicative gains to the identified heads and rescaling their outputs in a minimally invasive manner.

 \textbf{Experimental Takeaways.} We conduct systematic experiments on three real-world MLRMs (\texttt{Kimi-VL, Ocean-R1, R1-Onevision}), applying \textit{Identification} and \textit{Rescaling} to analyze their impact on perception and reasoning performance.
 In the \ding{68} \textbf{Identification Step}, we evaluate over 150 boundary configurations across perception and reasoning stages, finding a $27.4\%\uparrow$ between the best and worst settings, an observation that validates the necessity of stage-wise reasoning and highlights clear functional boundaries.
-During the \ding{68} \textbf{Rescaling Step}, we evaluate over 24 scaling strategies and observe that a moderate factor of 1.14 consistently achieved the best trade-off, underscoring that virtually all attention heads may carry latent contributions. \ding{68} \textbf{Overall Performance} indicates that across 6 benchmarks spanning three domains and against four baseline methods, our approach delivered an average improvement of 8\% over the original MLRM, with gains reaching up to 20\% in the most challenging tasks.
-Moreover, our scheme is \textit{plug-and-play} without retraining, reaching SOTA performance with only $\sim 4\%$ extra computation, while introducing merely $7\%$ of the latency compared to the best performance baseline.
+During the \ding{68} \textbf{Rescaling Step}, we evaluate over 24 scaling strategies and observe that a moderate factor of 1.14 consistently achieved the best trade-off, underscoring that virtually all attention heads may carry latent contributions. \ding{68} \textbf{Overall Performance} indicates that across 5 benchmarks spanning three domains and against 4 baseline methods, our approach delivered an average 4.2\% accuracy improvement over the original MLRM, with gains reaching up to 7\% in the most challenging tasks.
+Moreover, our scheme is \textit{plug-and-play} without retraining, reaching SOTA performance with only $\sim 1\%$ extra computation, while introducing merely $9\%$ of the latency compared to the best performance baseline.

-\section{motivation}
+\section{Motivation}